Review moderation

 Bulk delete asks for confirmation since it’s irreversible.
 Bulk approve and reject don’t — you can always flip status back later.

-If you’ve enabled auto-approve verified buyer and auto-approve high quality, the pending queue should stay small — usually a handful at a time, mostly from widget submissions (public, unverified buyers).
+If you’ve chosen a preset like Balanced or Careful, your Inbox should stay small — usually a handful at a time, mostly lower-scoring reviews or ones that triggered a spam or complaint flag.
 Check it daily or every few days.